Ask The Right Questions, Avoid The Risks

 - an itemized list of the cost for materials and labour

 Something very important is to watch the quoting process.
 If the roofing contractor does quotes without even looking at your roof, that is a bad signal.
 Never hire someone who gives you a quote without a proper inspection, you are bound to get surprises when they are working.

 As a homeowner and consumer, you can and should ask the roofing contractor about the business’s health and safety practices.
-You want to make sure that each person that will be up on your roof is trained to work safely and will be wearing proper protection equipment.
+You want to make sure that each person that will be on your roof is trained to work safely and will be wearing proper protective equipment.

-Do not hire a contractor who cannot confirm whether they WSIB registered or not.
-Since April 1, 2017 all roofing contractors must have a working at heights training card, which proves they’ve been trained to work safely at heights.
+Do not hire a contractor who cannot confirm whether they are WSIB registered or not.
+Since April 1, 2017, all roofing contractors must have a working at heights training card, which proves they’ve been trained to work safely at heights.
 Ask your contractor about it.